Reversal Ordered

 *

-County Coordination
+County coordination

 Orange County Communications (OCC) controls the shared infrastructure, requiring coordination between multiple agencies for any changes.